 Planning the perfect proposal can be daunting.
 It can also be complicated, especially with thousands (millions?) of proposal ideas floating around the internet.
-Deciding whether to plan a proposal that’s simple, extravagant, or somewhere in between is a lot of pressure, but there are a few ways to ensure that you’re planning the best possible proposal for your partner.
+Deciding whether to plan a proposal that’s simple, extravagant, or somewhere in between is a lot of pressure, but there are a few ways to ensure you’re planning the best possible proposal for your partner.
 The first best step?
 Consult with a professional, if you can.

-As Brett Galley, director of special events and owner of Hollywood POP explains, the key to a perfect proposal is really understanding what the person you’re proposing to loves in life.
+As Brett Galley, director of special events and owner of Hollywood POP Gallery explains, the key to a perfect proposal is really understanding what the person you’re proposing to loves in life.